Discovery Holiday Parks

 Flamboyant strokeplay, mastery of the prevailing conditions and maintaining the integrity of one's beverage recepticle while keeping the kids happy are the main goals of backyard cricket.
 No need to get caught up in things like runs, wickets or scoreboards!
 Just get out in the sun and enjoy the game!

-You can play backyard cricket at any one one of our 70+ holiday parks around Australia!
+You can play backyard cricket at any one of our 80+ holiday parks around Australia!

 Get your team together, set up your park pitch and don't forget to invite your neighbours!